jkasaudhan/beautiful-jekyll/_posts/2016-02-20-wierd-parts-of-js.md

 grandFather.setMessage();
 grandFather.father.setMessage();
 ```
-Just wait for a minute and think what would be the result :).
+Just wait for a moment and try to think about the expected results :).
+Try to focus on the 'this' object inside `changeMessage()`, what do you expect?
+For me it feels weird because 'this' object inside `changeMessage()` method points to global Window object.
 I have separate post on how 'this' object works.

 Prints following result:-